twolfson/nightlife/cities/illinois_chicago.md

 - $8 for *Rum and Coke* (well mixed drink)
 - $0 for tall glass of water

+## Catalyst
+- 2 floors
+    - First floor
+        - Medium room with tall ceiling
+        - Small room, all dancefloor
+        - Long hallway
+    - Upstairs
+        - Medium room with large couch and hammock setup
+- Went on a Friday (2015/05/08)
+    - $30 + $2 cover (advance ticket)
+    - No coat check
+    - Stayed from 11PM to 2AM, it always had a crowd but there was room to move around
+- Free water from pitcher

 ## Crocodile
 - 2 floors
     - Ground floor